-The undersigned hereby irrevocably elects to exercise Riginal issuable upon the exercise of such Rights and requests that certificates for such ghts represented by this Right Certificate to purchase the Preferred Shares ch Preferred Shares be issued in the name of:
+The undersigned hereby irrevocably elects to exercise Rights represented by this Right Certificate to purchase the Preferred Shares issuable upon the exercise of such Rights and requests that certificates for such Preferred Shares be issued in the name of:

 Please insert social security or other identifying number

 (Please print name and address)

-If such number of Rights shall not be all the Rights evidenced by this Rights shall be registered in the name of and delivered to: Right Certificate, a new Right Certificate for the balance remaining of such
+If such number of Rights shall not be all the Rights evidenced by this F Rights shall be registered in the name of and delivered to: Right Certificate, a new Right Certificate for the balance remaining of such

 Please insert social security or other identifying number

 (Please print name and address)

 Dated:

 Signature

 Signature Guaranteed:

 Signatures must be guaranteed by a member or participant in the Secur Medallion Signature Program, or the Stock Exchange Medallion Program. ities Transfer Agent Medallion Program, the New York Stock Exchange

 The undersigned hereby certifies that the Rights evidenced by this Right Affiliate or Associate thereof (as defined in the Agreement). ht Certificate are not Beneficially Owned by an Acquiring Person or an

 Signature

-A-3 31
+A-: 31